SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

 ## ✅ Mastery Checklist

+- [ ] I can explain what makes a subnet "public" (public IPs + IGW route), not just that it "has" an IGW
 - [ ] I can explain why DataSync uses an Agent instead of transferring directly via API
 - [ ] I can explain the difference between NFS export flags: `rw`, `sync`, `no_subtree_check`, `no_root_squash`
 - [ ] I can explain why the agent's security group needs almost no inbound rules (only port 80, temporarily)